nicoledan/undocumented_project/README.md

 * include more graphs with data on the questions asked
 * include breadcrumbs, or a progress bar
 * link back to homepage once created

+## Final summary of my Project
+I enjoyed working on this project because it allowed me to create something from scratch while using the skills I've learned in this course.
+This is definitely something I will try to polish to include as part of my portfolio.
+I think the most challenging part of this project was keeping things consistent between the Javascript and the HTML files.
+Because I used bootstrap, I only had to slightly alter the CSS.
+Since the game was inspired by Spent, I tried to include consequences, but because this issue is more complex it was difficult to come up with consequences that people who aren't undocumented would relate to.
+Overall I think that I managed to create an informative quiz, that would allow a player to find out more about the issue if they wanted to.